AnaZonia/moon_notes/000 Ana Did Science Today.md

 - [ ] Jakovac policy brief

 ## Nov 17 : Dec - Panama

-list the predictors but only address two of them titles as take home message
-### With Katie
-- [ ] get updated on PANGEA
-- [ ] plan Smithsonian museum visit
-- [ ] finish poster

 Ylana Rodrigues
 - ela fala muito do trabalho do SUS, e do investimento ao apoio logístico.